Types of Capacitors

 Their main advantages (especially over aluminum capacitors) is that they are smaller, lighter, and more stable.
 They have lower leakage rates

 and less inductance between leads.
-However, their disadvantags are they have a lower maximum capacitance storage and lower maximum working voltage.
+However, their disadvantages are they have a lower maximum capacitance storage and lower maximum working voltage.

 Ceramic capacitors are capacitors that are composed of materials such as titanium acid barium as its dielectric.
-Together with electrolytics, they are the most widely used capacitor around.
+Together with electrolytics, they are the most widely used capacitors around.

 Ceramic capacitors have high capacitance values for their size.
-They are made in the range of 1pF to 220nF.
-They come with a working voltage of up to 50V and are manufactured with a wide range of tolerance values.
-One main advantage of ceramic capacitors are, internally, they are not constructed as a coil, so they have low inductance and are well suited for higher-frequency applications.
+They are made in the range of 1pF up to several microfarads (µF), but do not have the very high capacitance values as electrolytic capacitors.
+They are manufactured with a wide range of working voltages and tolerance values.
+One main advantage of ceramic capacitors are, internally, they are not constructed as a coil, so they have low inductance and, thus, are well suited for higher-frequency applications.
 They are widely used for many purposes, including decoupling.

 suitable for tuning circuits and filter applications.